 I enjoy reading mysteries, doing word puzzles, walking, country dancing, and spending time with my family.

-My picture book, TOAD IN THE ROAD, won the 2015 Society of Children's Writers & Illustrators (SCBWI) award for a Work-in-Progress!
+My picture book, A HIPPY HOPPY TOAD, won the 2015 Society of Children's Writers & Illustrators (SCBWI) award for a Work-in-Progress!
 It will be published by Schwartz & Wade in Spring 2018.

 And I am represented by Kirsten Hall of Catbird Agency.